With high levels of scrutiny in top athlete’s foundations, charities must be structured and managed correctly.

 Nancy “Lady Magic” Lieberman is a true pioneer in women’s sports.
 Her extensive resume includes: WNBA player, coach, general manager, sports broadcaster for ABC, NBC, ESPN, and FOX Sports Southwest (FSSW), motivational speaker, author and the first female coach of a men’s team under the NBA umbrella.

 “Foundations and giving are about trust, character, honor and service to others.
 The Nancy Lieberman Foundation found all those qualities in the Cullinane Law Group.
 We are the fortunate ones to have them on our team.” – Nancy Lieberman, Basketball Hall of Famer.

-With the Nancy Lieberman Foundation, Nancy and her team serve as a catalyst for the development of young girls and boys throughout the country by using basketball as a motivational tool.
+With the Nancy Lieberman Charities, Nancy and her team serve as a catalyst for the development of young girls and boys throughout the country by using basketball as a motivational tool.
 Nancy Lieberman is dedicated to expanding and ensuring sports opportunities for youth through her basketball camps and clinics.

 Ready for Help with your Professional Athlete’s Foundation?

 We offer a turn-key solution for quickly launching your new foundation.
 We complete all of the work to set up your foundation as a nonprofit corporation with tax-exempt status – from state corporate matters and IRS tax issues.

 We help foundations to establish policy development, grants management, and grants administration, so that your programs have the strongest impact.

 We ensure that your foundation is fully compliant, so your foundation is in the spotlight for the right reasons: making a difference in the world.

 ESPN Outside the Lines: Athlete Charities Often Lack Standards